Toggle: English / Spanish

 Your doctor may prescribe nonsteroidal anti-inflammatory drugs (NSAIDS) to reduce pain and swelling of the joints.

-More severe arthritis needs to be treated with more powerful drugs called disease-modifying antirheumatic drugs (DMARDs), such as:
+Worse arthritis will need to be treated with more powerful drugs called disease-modifying antirheumatic drugs (DMARDs).

-New medications that block an inflammatory protein called tumor necrosis factor (TNF) are becoming the treatment of choice for psoriatic arthritis.
 These include:

+New medicines that block an inflammatory protein called tumor necrosis factor (TNF) are being widely used for progressive psoriatic arthritis.
+These drugs include:

-Sometimes, very painful joints may be injected with steroid medications.
+Very painful joints may be injected with steroid medicines.

 The disease is often mild and affects only a few joints.
-A few people will have severe psoriatic arthritis in their hands, feet, and spine that causes deformities.
+In some people, very bad psoriatic arthritis may cause deformities in the hands, feet, and spine.

 Husni ME.
 Psoriatic arthritis.
 In: Carey WD, ed.
 Cleveland Clinic: Current Clinical Medicine.
 2nd ed.
-Philadelphia, Pa: Saunders Elsevier; 2010.
+Philadelphia, PA: Saunders Elsevier; 2010.

-- Last Reviewed on 06/15/2012
+- Last reviewed on 4/18/2014

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.